-Once you've picked a subject for your report, the next step is to list the topics related to it.
-During this stage, the "invention" or "brainstorming" stage, use the following suggestions to explore your report idea:
+If you have a topic for your writing project (if not, see topics) , the next step is to think about subtopics related to it.
+During this stage, the "invention" or "brainstorming" stage, use the following suggestions to explore your writing project topic:

 - Use an invention checklist like the following.
-If you ask yourself the questions listed below, you'll be less apt to overlook important topics; and, with use, these questions eventually become almost automatic.
+If you ask yourself the questions listed below, you'll be less apt to overlook important subtopics; and, with use, these questions eventually become almost automatic.

 Here is an excerpt of a brainstorming session in which these questions were used: